nodejs/node/doc/api/process.markdown

 See [Signal Events][] and kill(2) for more information.

 Will throw an error if target does not exist, and as a special case, a signal of `0` can be used to test for the existence of a process.
+Windows platforms will throw an error if the `pid` is used to kill a process group.

 Note that even though the name of this function is `process.kill`, it is really just a signal sender, like the `kill` system call.
 The signal sent may do